-What defines a Criminal Record in Alaska?
+What is a Criminal Record?

 Information is collected in different ways.
 Sources often rely on non-standardized state level protocols, storage classifications, requirements, organization and digitization processes.
 As a result, the amount of criminal records information presented on StateRecords.org may vary from individual to individual.
-Criminal records in the state of Alaska generally include the following subjects:

 - Class A misdemeanors are punishable by up to one year in jail and a fine of up to $10,000